Gauravanand015/Faishon-Factory/README.md

 * Jsonwebtoken
 # Features
 * Login and signup functionality only for user
+* Seacrh Funtionality
+* You Can Sort the procducts by price
 * Navbar for easy navigation between pages
 * At home page itself you can all the products and start shoppping
 * Cart Page